WORKSHOP DAY

 Maximum participants: 70.

-The ‘Flow Walk’ - a collaborative approach to identify and deal with risks
+The ‘Flow Walk’ and IRMA 360 - new ways to collaboratively identify and deal with risks (opportunities and threats) to create and maintain flow

 Workshop holders

-Paul Ebbs, Lean Transformation Director, Curo Construction, United Kingdom
+Paul Ebbs, Curo Lean and Integrated Production System (CLIPS) Director, Curo Construction, United Kingdom

 Supported by: